-David Mitchel a Las Vegas detective that has seen too much in his life starting from childhood watching his alcoholic parents turn tricks just to support their habits while dragging him along, when he hit his teenage years David found himself in the middle of a fire fight between a local bar owner and his father, when his old man tried to skip out on his tab, leaving his father's chest full of buckshot and the bar keep with a .22 slug in the leg.
-From that point he promised himself he would never live this way and left home at seventeen to make a better future for himself or so he thought.
-After graduating from high school David joined the Marine Corp where he struggled with authority and found to be a total smart ass.
-However when it came down to a fight he could always be relied on to have his unit's back.
-Yea you could say he was full of piss and vinegar or you could say he still is.
+David Mitchel, a Las Vegas detective that has seen too much in his life starting from childhood, watching his alcoholic parents turn tricks to support their habits; while dragging him along.
+When he hit his teenage years, David found himself in the middle of a firefight between a local bar owner and his father, when his old man tried to skip out on his tab, leaving his father's chest full of buckshot and the barkeep with a .22 slug in the leg.
+From that point, David promised himself that this would not be the way of life for him and left home at seventeen to make a better future for himself or hoped anyway.
+After graduating from high school, David joined the Marine Corps, where he struggled with authority and found to be a total smart ass.
+However, when it came down to a fight, he could always be relied on to have his unit's back.
+Yea you could say he was full of piss and vinegar or you could tell he still is.

-At the age of thirty David Mitchel still has a problem with following the rules.
-His partner Carter Taylor, a hardcore cop looking to put an old fashion smack down on the bad guy, Carter comes from a long line of shields, he says it runs deeper than in their blood, it runs down into their soul and that's what makes them so good at their job.
-Carter and David have been working together for the past five years and they made a hell of a team until David started noticing changes in Carter's actions.
-Now he's just doing what needs to be done until he can get transferred to Florida.
+At the age of thirty, David Mitchel still has a problem with following the rules.
+His partner Carter Taylor, a hardcore cop looking to put an old fashion smackdown on the bad guy, Carter comes from a long line of shields; he says it runs deeper than in their blood, it runs down into their soul, and that's what makes them so good at their job.
+Carter and David have been working together for the past five years, and they made a hell of a team until David started noticing changes in Carter's actions.
+Now he's just doing what needs doing until he can get transferred to Florida.

 Carter's hand came crashing down on the front of the door again BAM, BAM, and BAM!
-"Let's go David, my granny moves faster than your scrubby ass and she is ninety."
-David open the door and looked at Carter wearing a new suit.
+"Let's go, David, my granny, moves faster than your scrubby ass, and she is ninety."
+David opened the door and looked at Carter wearing a new suit.
 "Got a hot date or did the Mayor just give you the keys to the city?"
-David didn't understand why his partner was acting like a total douche bag but he could feel it was only going to get worse.
+David didn't understand why his partner was acting like a total douche bag, but he could feel it was only going to get worse.
 "What I think I look pretty damn good; nice and smooth.
 Reminds me of that movie Bad Boys, you know the one that has Will Smith in it.
 I make this look good."
 Carter said as he struck a pose.
-David laughed and there was his opening "Yep, but everybody wanted to be like Mike not like Carter."
+David laughed, and there was his opening, "Yep, but everybody wanted to be like Mike, not like Carter."
 David slammed his apartment door shut and headed for the stairs the whole time laughing.
 "Yea, well this isn't the damn movies we got a real case to deal with."
-Carter was pissed off now that meant at least an hour of the silent treatment David could handle that.
+Carter pissed off now that meant at least an hour of the silent treatment David could handle that.

 Carter was still out walking around behind the car when David's phone buzzed back.
 "Lexi- Back up on the way!
 Watch your back.
 You still owe me $20 dick :P..."
-David couldn't help but giggle leave it to her to find the humor in the situation.
-"David- Thanks and if I get killed I left you $20 in my Will and leave Dickie out of this he never did anything to you. :P." Yes they had a proper work relationship.
-Lexi was more like the guys than an actual girl hell she could kick all their asses and shoot better than most.
+David couldn't help but giggle, leave it to her to find the humor in the situation.
+"David- Thanks and if I get killed I left you $20 in my Will and left Dickie out of this he never did anything to you. :P." Yes, they had a proper work relationship.
+Lexi was more like the guys than a real girl hell she could kick all their asses and shoot better than most.
 She would have made a hell of a Sniper for the Marine Corp.
 "Hey!
 The teams ETA is at least an hour, but Captain said go ahead and start processing the crime scene."
 Carter spoke while looking around like a nervous rat that just caught wind of a hungry alley cat.
 BUZZZZZ, BUZZZZZ!!!
 Damn phone!!
 "Lexi- ETA 10 minutes Capt. said don't move a muscle. ;)" David had a good come back for that one but now wasn't the time for it.
-He had a bigger problem and it was called a cop issued revolver.
+He had a bigger problem, and it was called a cop issued revolver.
 "Dude, what the hell are you doing?"
-David was very bad when it came to trying to dissolving issues when it involved a gun pointed at his head, at this point he would have pulled the shoot first, ask questions later trick but shooting his own partner even if he is being a total dip shit was not on his bucket list.
+David was horrible when it came to dissolving issues when it involved a gun pointed at his head, at this point he would have pulled the shoot first, ask questions later trick but shooting his partner even if he is a total dip shit was not on his bucket list.
 "You just couldn't shut up and leave it alone.
-All you had to do was clean up the mess and just move the hell on.
+All you had to do was clean up the mess and move the hell on with your life.
 What you think you're the better cop now?"

 David could see Carter was on edge and slipping faster than back up was moving.
 BUZZZZZ, BUZZZZZ!!!
 Saved by the buzz.
 David saw lights heading their way.
-"Carter we can walk away from this right now and get you some help but you gotta talk to me partner.
-What happened here buddy?
+"Carter we can walk away from this right now and get you some help, but you gotta talk to my partner.
+What happened here, buddy?
 Did you kill this girl or do you know who did and they are making you play maid service?"
 Now they were surrounded by the team and local PD.
-He could hear the Captain asking him if he was okay but he didn't dare move somebody was about to get shot and he damn sure didn't want it to be him.
+He could hear the Captain asking him if he was okay, but didn't dare move, somebody was about to get shot and he damn sure didn't want it to be him.
 So David closed his eyes and clicked his heels together.
 "WHAT THE HELL ARE YOU DOING DAVID?"
-Carter thinking this was some kind of signal and started moving away from David a little.
-David kept his eyes closed and continued to click his heels and whispered "There's no place like Florida."
+Carter is thinking this was some signal and started moving away from David a little.
+David kept his eyes closed and continued to click his heels and whispered: "There's no place like Florida."
 David didn't lose anything at home.
-Carter continued to inch away from David trying to spot any Snipers.
-Once he was at a comfortable distance David made a run for it; thankfully his truck wasn't but a few feet away.
+Carter continued to inch away from David, trying to spot any Snipers.
+Once he was at a comfortable distance, David made a run for it; thankfully, his truck wasn't but a few feet away.

-Tom in ballistics only had that the bullet was shot from a .9mm gun that was reported stolen six months ago by a casino junkie and the round was damaged so a fingerprint a definite out.
-Any how they had a starting point.
-The M.E. ran a rape kit and it came back positive but he had to wait for Lexi to run it through CODIS.
-"Hey Lex when do you think you will have the results from the victims rape kit?"
-Lexi loved to bust his balls so she would make him wait for an answer by looking like she was really busy.
-"Oh sorry was you needing something Mitchel?"
-She giggled "Yea about 2 hours.
-I'm snowed under, I will get it to you as fast as I can."
+Tom in ballistics only had for him that, the bullet fired from a .9mm gun, it was reported stolen six months ago by a casino junkie, and the round was damaged so a fingerprint a definite out.
+Anyhow they had a starting point.
+The M.E. ran a rape kit, and it came back positive, but he had to wait for Lexi to run it through CODIS.
+"Hey Lex when do you think you will have the results of the victim's rape kit?"
+Lexi loved to bust his balls so she would make him wait for an answer by looking swamped with other cases.
+"Oh sorry were you needing something Mitchel?"
+She giggled, "Yea about 2 hours.
+I'm snowed under; I will get it to you as fast as I can."
 He waved with a thumbs up and walked out of the station to his truck.
-He needed to go find something to eat before his sugar started showing its ugly face, another down fall to childhood neglect.
-"I am never having kids." he thought to himself.
-He pulled up to the red light and was sitting there waiting for it to change when he seen a sign "Mike's Diner" He smiled again "No place like Florida."
+He needed to find something to eat before his sugar started showing its ugly face, another downfall to childhood neglect.
+"I never have kids." he thought to himself.
+He pulled up to the red light and was sitting there waiting for it to change when he saw a sign "Mike's Diner" He smiled again "No place like Florida."
 He drove around the block and parked.